-(a) Do you agree that the proposed specific disclosure objectives capture detailed user information needs about assets and liabilities measured at fair value in the statement of financial position after initial recognition?
+- (a) Do you agree that the proposed specific disclosure objectives capture detailed user information needs about assets and liabilities measured at fair value in the statement of financial position after initial recognition?
 Why or why not?
-If not, what changes do you suggest?

-(b) Do you agree that the proposed specific disclosure objectives would result in the provision of information about material fair value measurements and the elimination of information about immaterial fair value measurements in financial statements?
+If not, what changes do you suggest? - (b) Do you agree that the proposed specific disclosure objectives would result in the provision of information about material fair value measurements and the elimination of information about immaterial fair value measurements in financial statements?
+Why or why not? - (c) Do you agree that the benefits of the specific disclosure objectives would justify the costs of satisfying them?
 Why or why not?

-(c) Do you agree that the benefits of the specific disclosure objectives would justify the costs of satisfying them?
-Why or why not?
 If you disagree, how should the objectives be changed so that the benefits justify the costs?
+Please indicate the specific disclosure objective(s) to which your comments relate. - (d) Do you have any other comments on the proposed specific disclosure objectives?
 Please indicate the specific disclosure objective(s) to which your comments relate.

-(d) Do you have any other comments on the proposed specific disclosure objectives?
-Please indicate the specific disclosure objective(s) to which your comments relate.

 We refer to our overall concerns on the proposed Guidance, as described in our comment letter above.
-Taking into account our overall concerns, we generally support EFRAG's comments and have in addition (or want to emphasise) the following comments:
+In addition, we refer to EFRAG's response to the ED.
+We generally support EFRAG's comments and have in addition (or want to emphasise) the following comments: